 How can a two-letter word pack such a punch?
 Because most of the time it's followed by text that is either awkward or it shows their agitation.
 For example, "So ... are we going to the movies tonight?" or "So ... did you get my email?"
 The person on the other side is clearly agitated that you haven't responded yet.
 And that's a problem when you honestly haven't had a chance to get back to them.

 Or, it could be the beginning of an uncomfortable conversation, they just don't know how to come out and say it.
 When someone says, "So ..." to me, and then that weird pause, I have the almost irresistible desire to say, "so ... what?"
 And make an exit.
 This can even be expressed in the content marketing you put up on your website.

 You see this text when someone is asking you for an unreasonable request, such as, "Just wondering if you were in the city tomorrow and could pick up my brother for the train station?"
 Even if you were in the city, the train station could be nowhere close to where you're at.
 In other words, this person knows that they shouldn't be asking you for this favor, but they're going to ask anyway.
 Do keep in mind that some shy people may use this question when asking if you want to go somewhere, or do something with them.
 Like, "I was just wondering if you would like to go to the movies with me?"

 “I was only joking.”

-Sarcasm is on the most common manifestations of passive aggressiveness.
+Sarcasm is one the most common manifestations of passive aggressiveness.
 If this person makes a comment that upsets you and this is what follows, then you know it wasn't a joke at all.
-They meant what they said, but are backing away to cover-up their true feelings.
+They meant what they said, but are backing away to cover up their true feelings.
 This is an especially damaging phrase when used in a relationship or (often) in front of other people, as a put-down.

 “Hope it’s worth it.”